control-protection-grids-tudelft/Control-and-protection-of-HVDC-AC-electrical-grids-IEEE-IES-MOOC/MATLAB/README.md

 <a id="4">[4]</a> Aghahadi, M., Piegari, L., Lekić, A., & Shetgaonkar, A. (2022, October).
 Sliding Mode Control of the MMC-based Power System.
 In IECON 2022–48th Annual Conference
 of the IEEE Industrial Electronics Society (pp. 1-6).
 IEEE.

+<a id="5">[5]</a> F. d.
+P. Garc ́ıa-L ́opez, M. Barrag ́an-Villarejo, A. Marano-Marcolini, and J. M. Maza-Ortega, “Performance
+assessment of flexible links in distribution networks using a detailed power losses model,” IEEE Open Access Journal of Power and Energy, 2023.